postmanlabs/labs-docs/src/pages/docs/getting-started/settings.md

 ## Hardware acceleration

 Postman takes advantage of your computer's built-in graphics hardware to speed up the rendering of onscreen graphics.
 Sometimes your computer's specific GPU, drivers, or operating system may cause issues with hardware acceleration.
-If you see screen artifacts or other glitches, try disabling hardware acceleration.
+If you see screen artifacts or other glitches, turning off hardware acceleration might solve the problem.

 To activate or deactivate hardware acceleration in Postman: